gsvsf00/gsvsf00/README.md

 Information:

-🌱 I’m currently on a bootcamp on "Capgemini Fullstack Java and Angular"
+🌱 I’m currently on a bootcamp "Eduzz Fullstack Developer #3 on dio.me"

 💬 Ask me about Anything related to Tech and Anime.